CreativeEditor SDK is a Javascript library for creating and editing videos directly in a browser.

 If you’re ready to start integrating CE.SDK into your Vue.js application, check out the CE.SDK Getting Started guide.
 In order to configure the editor for a video editing use case consult our video editor UI showcase and its reference implementation.

-Understanding CE.SDK Architecture & API#
+Understanding CE.SDK Architecture & API

+The following sections outline the fundamentals of CE.SDK’s video editor user interface and its technical architecture and APIs.
 CE.SDK architecture is designed to facilitate the creation, manipulation, and rendering of complex designs.
 At a high level, it consists of two main components: the CreativeEngine and the CreativeEditor UI.
 The following is an overview of these components and how they are reflected at the API level.

 If you are already familiar with CE.SDK and want to get started integrating CE.SDK video editor check out our “Getting Started” guide or jump ahead to the “Essential Guides” section.

-CreativeEditor Video UI#
+CreativeEditor Video UI

 CE.SDK’s video UI is designed to facilitate intuitive manipulation and creation of a range of video-based designs.
-The following are the key locations in the editor UI and extension points for your Ui customizations:

 - Canvas: The core interaction area for design content, controlled by the Creative Engine.